beepboopdai/beepboopdai/README.md

-[^1]: Aperture Science™ cannot confirm nor deny that they are "the coolest fella ever"
+[^1]: Aperture Science™ can neither confirm nor deny that they are "the coolest person ever"